aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/environment-configuration/_index.md

 ---
-title: Environment Configuration
+title: Environment Configuration | .NET
+linktitle: Environment Configuration
 type: docs
-weight: 20
+weight: 40
 aliases: /net/how-to-work-with-aspose-svg-api/environment-configuration/
-lastmod: "2020-12-15"
+lastmod: 2021-10-10
-description: Environment Configuration, User Agent Service, Runtime Service, Network Service
+description: In this guide, you will learn how to create various configurations and adapt them to the different environments where the application runs.
+This can be a custom theme, a runtime service or a web request network service.
+keywords: environment configuration, user agent service, runtime service, network service, message handler, custom message handler
 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />

 The setting of environment configuration is used for various purposes.
 For example, when you develop an application, you will definitely demand some configuration that can range from runtime service or handle any web requests from the application to injecting custom themes.

-The [**Aspose.Svg.Services**](https://apireference.aspose.com/svg/net/aspose.svg.services) namespace contains a set of interfaces for separated services implementations.
+The [Aspose.Svg.Services](https://apireference.aspose.com/svg/net/aspose.svg.services) namespace contains a set of interfaces for separated services implementations.
 In this article, we consider different types of environment configurations services such as **User Agent Service**, **Runtime Service**, and **Network Service**.
-Aspose.SVG for .NET provides the [**Configuration**](https://apireference.aspose.com/svg/net/aspose.svg/configuration) class that  can be used for the setting of environment where the application is running.
+Aspose.SVG for .NET provides the [Configuration](https://apireference.aspose.com/svg/net/aspose.svg/configuration) class that  can be used for the setting of the environment where the application is running.

 {{% alert color="primary" %}}
 You can download the complete examples and data files from [**GitHub**](https://github.com/aspose-svg/Aspose.SVG-Documentation).
-About downloading from GitHub and running examples, you find out from the [**How to Run the Examples**](http://docs.aspose.com/svg/net/how-to-run-the-tests) section.
+You find out about downloading from GitHub and running examples from the [**How to Run the Examples**](http://docs.aspose.com/svg/net/how-to-run-the-tests) section.
 {{% /alert %}}

 ## **User Agent Service**

 The **User Agent Service** allows you to specify a custom user stylesheet, a primary character set for the document, language and fonts settings.
 You can specify your custom style information for a particular document and provide as little or as much environment configuration changes as needed.

-The [**IUserAgentService**](https://apireference.aspose.com/svg/net/aspose.svg.services/iuseragentservice) interface describes a user agent environment.
+The [IUserAgentService](https://apireference.aspose.com/svg/net/aspose.svg.services/iuseragentservice) interface describes a user agent environment.

- - The **`UserStyleSheet`** property of the **IUserAgentService** interface allows specifying style information for a particular document;
+ - The `UserStyleSheet` property of the IUserAgentService interface allows specifying style information for a particular document;

- - The **`CharSet`** property sets the primary character-set for a document.
+ - The `CharSet` property sets the primary character-set for a document.

    To parse and display an SVG document correctly, the application must know what encoding is using.
 If the character encoding is not directly specified in the header of the document, Aspose.SVG uses UTF-8, which is defined as the default.
 However, if you are sure that your SVG document is written using different from UTF-8 encoding, you can specify it manually, as it is shown in the example above.

- - The **`FontsSettings`** property is used for configuration of fonts handling.
+ - The `FontsSettings` property is used for configuration of fonts handling.
 For a situation when you need to use the custom fonts instead of the fonts installed on OS, you can set the path to your custom folder, as it is shown in the following code snippet.

- - The **`CSSEngineMode`** property gets or sets the mode in which CSS engine works.
+ - The `CSSEngineMode` property gets or sets the mode in which CSS engine works.

- - The **`Language`** property specifies the primary language for the element's contents and for any of the element's attributes that contain text.
+ - The `Language` property specifies the primary language for the element's contents and for any of the element's attributes that contain text.

-Consider an example that illustrates **`UserStyleSheet`**, **`CharSet`** and **`FontsSettings`** properties applying:
+Consider an example that illustrates `UserStyleSheet`, `CharSet` and `FontsSettings` properties applying:

  ```c#
 using System.IO;